octodemo/csharp-copilot-workshop/README.md

 ## Intermediate

+- Refractor code using GitHub Copilot Chat - highlight the contents of the `UserService.cs` file and ask Copilot Chat `refractor this code snippet` - notice the output suggested by Copilot.
 - Modify the methods in UserService.cs to update a user's name or email address (updateEmail or updateName)
 - Modify the GetUser method to support pagination
 - Create a method to assign roles to a user